-In 2020, the Company issued only a Co-op Member Reward: Promotional Portion (promotional reward).
-The promotional reward issued in 2020 had a 10-month expiration window, and all such rewards expired during the period ended January 1, 2022.
-At January 1, 2022, there was no remaining balance of Co-op Member Reward Payable: Promotional Portion, and the balance was \$112.4 million, net of estimated breakage of \$23.7 million for the period ended January 2, 2021.
+In 2021, the Company issued only a Co-op Member Reward: Dividend Portion (dividend).
+At January 1, 2022, the balance of Co-op Member Reward Payable: Divided Portion was \$193.4 million, net of estimated breakage of \$41.6 million that will not be redeemed.
+Net Co-op Member Reward: Dividend Portion expense for 2022 was \$(4.0) million and for 2021 was \$186.6 million, inclusive of prior year member reward adjustments.

 The Company records the Co-op Member Reward Payable based upon its estimate of rewards that will be redeemed by co-op members prior to the expiration date.
-The Company has historical experience demonstrating that less than 100% of members redeem their entire rewards within the time period these rewards are available to them.
+The Company has historical experience demonstrating that less than 100% of members redeem their entire reward within the time period these rewards are available to them.